sheetd/.dotfiles/README.md

-# New mac os computer set-up
+# New Mac OS computer set-up

 1. Install Apple's Command Line Tools, which are prerequisites for Git and Homebrew.